 A Welcome from the Director

 In 1989, faculty at BU embarked on an “experiment” to introduce students to “classic works in literature and the arts, great ideas in science, and the significant social events of the modern world.”
-Now, thirty years later, this experiment called the Core Curriculum has become a distinguished BU tradition.
+Now, 34 years later, this experiment called the Core Curriculum has become a distinguished BU tradition.